What does Budget 2020 have for Startups? Which Direction Should Recruitment Decisions Take?

-Apart from the promised infra boost, the Government has also proposed investment of INR 8,000 crores in quantum technologies and application over the next five years.
-With focus on digital technology, artificial intelligence and machine learning there is a definite boost for tech entrepreneurs while it further creates job opportunities.
+Apart from the promised infra boost, the Government has also proposed investment of INR 8,000 crores in quantum technologies and applications over the next five years.
+With a focus on digital technology, artificial intelligence, and machine learning there is a definite boost for tech entrepreneurs while it further creates job opportunities.

 The Finance minister also proposed an allocation of INR 6,000 crores under the Government’s Bharat Net Program which will focus on digital connectivity in India.
 With better digital connectivity, there is scope for better employment opportunities especially remote jobs for people who do not have the privilege to live in the metro cities.

 During the presentation of the budget 2020, a plan was also proposed to set up an investment clearance cell portal that will offer startups with end-to-end support like information related to bank loans, pre-investment advisory, and facilitation of clearance at different levels.
 This initiative when implemented will be of great help to entrepreneurs of the country.

 In a nutshell, the 2020 budget looks promising for the startups and is already building up a positive sentiment among startup owners and entrepreneurs.
 With the Government’s no tax harassment policies to roll out soon, we can assume that cash crunch won’t be a roadblock any more in the Indian startup scenario.